Thermodynamic Evidence for Water as a Quantum Mechanical Liquid: Thermal Equations of State

 As an operator, one may consider the Hamiltonian in Eq.(\ref{intro1}) as a function of the hydrogen nuclear mass .
 Hence, the identity

 By a general theorem of statistical mechanics\cite{Landau:1980}, one has

 wherein Eq.(\ref{intro2}) has been invoked.
 Regarding the proton or the deuteron as the nucleus of the hydrogen atom, it is important to note that the proton is a Fermion and the deuteron is a Boson.
 If the nucleus undergoes classical motion, then the whole notion of quantum statistics plays no role in the thermal equations of state.
-The free energy difference between light water and heavy water then can be found by integrating Eq.(\ref{teos5}) from the proton mass to the deuteron mass; In detail,
+The free energy difference between light water and heavy water then can be found by integrating Eq.(\ref{teos5}) from the proton mass to the deuteron mass (twice the proton mass to the precision we need here\cite{codata}).
+In detail,